Hederis/docs/README.md

 Make changes to the Word file in this repo.

-Run through theingestion toolchain and extract sections.
+Run through the ingestion toolchain and extract sections.

 Run the preparesite.py script that is in this repo, providing the required paths and filenames, e.g.: